notsanidhyak/Atlas-game-version01/README.md

 # Atlas-game-version01
-Simple console printed Atlas game to start with :)
+Simple console printed Atlas game to start with.
 Language: python (version 3.0 and above)

 Download the other 5 files and put them all in a new FOLDER on your device.
 Then run "main-game-v01.py" on your python idle.
 I have attached all the necessary files (including libraries).